 'Tis the Season for Science at the California Academy of Sciences

-This winter break, take in some holiday cheer at San Francisco's California Academy of Sciences in Golden Gate Park.
-Through Sunday, January 7, 2018 you can take in not only classic Cal Academy sights like the giant T-Rex skeleton, aquarium, planetarium, rain forest, and African hall, but special winter-themed programming and attractions as well as part of its annual "'Tis the Season for Science" lineup.
+This winter season, take in some holiday cheer at San Francisco's California Academy of Sciences in Golden Gate Park.
+Through Sunday, January 6, 2019 you can take in not only classic Cal Academy sights like the giant T-Rex skeleton, aquarium, planetarium, rain forest, and African hall, but special winter-themed programming and attractions as well as part of its annual "'Tis the Season for Science" lineup.

 Step into the museum's East Garden and hit the ice on their holiday ice rink, which offers 55-minute skating sessions for visitors this winter.
-Skating costs $12 ($10 for Academy members) and includes skate rental.
+Skating costs $10–$15 per person and includes skate rental.

 While you're there, you'll also enjoy indoor snow flurries, live musical performances, a special holiday movies in the inflatable Snowman Theater, and more.
-You can also learn how plants and animals survive in the planet's most extreme environments and check out life-size models of polar bears and Emperor penguins.
+You can also learn how arctic and antarctic animals survive in their snowy ecosystems.

 Wander around on the main floor and you can also meet the real Claude and other denizens of swamp (including snapping turtles and catfish), see an 87-foot blue whale skeleton suspended from the ceiling, check out sharks and rays swimming in the shallow lagoon, and visit the rainforests of the world in a 90-foot diameter dome, play in the Early Explorers Cove toddler area, and watch the penguins being fed (daily at 10:30 am and 3:30 pm) at the end of the African Hall.